ianepperson/browserbase-python/README.md

 ## Usage with Selenium

-When creating a session, a [Selenium WebDriver](https://selenium-python.readthedocs.io/api.html#selenium.webdriver.remote.webdriver.WebDriver) is available on the session object.
+When creating a session, a [Selenium WebDriver](https://selenium-python.readthedocs.io/api.html#selenium.webdriver.remote.webdriver.WebDriver) is available via the session `driver` property to control the remote Browserbase browser.

 ```python
 from browserbase.selenium import Browserbase